cpun94/personal-analytics-projects/Vancouver Housing Prices (2004-2024)/README.md

 The analysis will focus on the Exploratory-Data-Analysis (EDA) process involving cleaning and transforming raw real estate sales data, creating numerical summaries, exploring statistical patterns, and visualizing long-term price trends using Python (Pandas, Matplotlib, and Seaborn libraries).

 By the end of this analysis, the goal is to answer:
-  • How have average housing prices in Vancouver changed from 2004 to 2024?
+  • How have average housing prices in Vancouver changed between 2004 to 2024?
   • Which neighborhoods have experienced the most significant growth?
   • What external factors might explain observed trends?